patfiaux/RELICS/README.md

 ## Count-dispersion modeling
 RELICS explicitly models the relationship between guide counts and their dispersion (variance).
 It has been observed that the dispersion of biological count data changes with increasing count size (see Fig. 1 in [Love, Huber, Anders., 2014](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)).
 We use a spline function to account for the wide range of possible count-dispersion relationships.
 To estimate the correct spline function we first sort and bin the guides according to their total per-replicate counts.
 Using differen degrees of freedom (number of points that a spline can use to fit to the data) we compute the the best fit for the number of bins followed by  calculating the dispersion for each individual guide.
 Based on the plotted output the best fit can then be used to the RELICS analysis.

-The splnie parameters have to be estimated for each replicate.
+The spline parameters have to be estimated for each replicate.
 While usually there isn't much difference between replicates we have observed cases where it's beneficial to use different degrees of freedom across different replciates.

 We proivde a function to help users determine their correct settings. `spline_fitting` takes the same parameters as the main analysis function (`RELICS`) so you'll only have to set up the input list once.
 By default `spline_fitting` will return the fit to 3, 5, 10 and 15 degrees of freedom for a given bin size.
 We generally recommend bin sizes around 20 to 100.
 Increasing the number of bins can help in cases where some bins have very high counts.